 In a school where the best of the best attended, Makoto Naegi was lucky enough to be admitted.
 Upon his acceptance into Hope’s Peak Academy, he received an appropriate title: Super High School-Level Luck.

 Danganronpa, a popular anime series where students are pitted against one another to survive, is absurd and surprisingly realistic.
-As gifted high schoolers who were never told the rules of their new game show setting, these characters find themselves feeling more than just sympathy for each other as inevitable death looms over them like an ever-present cloud.
+As gifted high schoolers who were never told the rules of their new game show setting, these characters find themselves feeling more than just sympathy for each other as inevitable looms over them like an ever-present cloud.

 6. Assassination Classroom

 When a mysterious creature chops the moon down to a permanent crescent, all that can be done is for Kunugigaoka Middle School’s Class 3-E students to prepare themselves.
 But they soon find out what their challenge will entail when Koro-sensei arrives and starts flying at Mach 20 speeds, leaving any attempt to subdue him in his extraterrestrial dust.
 The strange, tentacled beast soon becomes a very popular teacher among the 3-E class.
 He is not only knowledgeable but also caring and thoughtful.

 Kunigigaoka Middle School also has a caste system.
 The main campus is for the students with top grades, while those who are not as strong in their academics go to an old school building at the summit of Kuni Mountain.
 Teachers tell them that if they don’t improve academically, they will be exiled there too.

 Assassination Classroom is a slice-of-life anime about the moral of each episode that usually revolves around essential life lessons.
 It’s both an action and school comedy, full of mentally unwell power levels from all over Japan!

 Check Out: 14 Must Watch Anime If You Like Assassination Classroom